FIELDWORK

 The Hagar el-Merwa is a white quartz outcrop which dominates the right bank of the Nile 40km upstream of the Nile bend at Abu Hamed.
 Carved and painted on the Hagar are many inscriptions of the Egyptian New Kingdom including two boundary stelae of the pharaohs, Thutmose I and his grandson, Thutmose III.
 This was the southern limit of the Ancient Egyptian Empire on the Nile.

-The most recent campaign is focused on the fort and cemetery.
+The later campaign focused on the fort and cemetery.

-The fort, which dates to the medieval period, measures approx. 72m square and is defended by massive walls 5m thick from which project towers at the angles and midway along each side.
-Recent excavations have focused on the north-west angle tower revealing many different phases as the tower was extended and remodeled.
+The fort, which dates to the medieval period, measures approximately 72m square and is defended by massive walls 5m thick from which project towers at the angles and midway along each side.
+Excavations focused on the north-west angle tower revealing many different phases as the tower was extended and remodelled.
 The remains are well preserved with the west curtain wall surviving to a height of over 1m by the arched gateway which was later blocked.

-In the cemetery, which covers an area approx. 1400 x 500m in extent, excavations have revealed a long history of use.
-Dug into the earliest ground surface uncovered was a number of shallow oval graves, one of which contained a crouched inhumation, the body laid on a red ochre-coated leather hide.
+In the cemetery, which covers an area approximately 1400 x 500m in extent, excavations have revealed a long history of use.
+Dug into the earliest ground surface uncovered were several shallow oval graves, one of which contained a crouched inhumation, the body laid on a red ochre-coated leather hide.
 This style of burial is readily paralleled amongst Kerma graves elsewhere in the Nile Valley and the discovery of a large sherd of Kerma pottery from the cemetery suggests that it may have been used at that time.

 Tomb monuments were circular cairns of stone.
 After a build-up of material up to 500mm further burials, of post-Meroitic date, were dug, again covered in prominent cairns of stone.